Advertiser Disclosure

 Holding the right credit card can give you a membership to the United Club each year, and it’s less expensive than paying for the membership outright.

-The New United Club℠ Card ($695 annual fee) and The New United Club℠ Business Card ($695 annual fee) both provide an individual United Club membership for cardholders.
-Holding one of these credit cards and paying the annual fee is a cheaper option than paying for the membership with cash or miles.
+The United Club℠ Card ($695 annual fee) and United Club℠ Business Card ($695 annual fee) both provide an individual United Club membership for cardholders.
+Holding one of these credit cards and paying the annual fee is cheaper than paying for the membership with cash or miles.

 Additionally, those with the United Club card and United Club Business card enjoy a United Club membership that provides access for the primary cardholder, 1 adult guest, and dependents.
 These cardholders can unlock an All Access membership by spending at least $50,000 on purchases with their card in a calendar year, or by reaching a minimum of Premier Gold status.